fmartiescofet/LP-PolyBot/README.md

 Given two polygons, the `equal` command prints `yes` or `no` to tell whether the two polygons are the same or not.

 ### The `draw` command
 The `draw` command draws a list of polygons in a PNG file, each one with its associated color.
-The image should be of 400x400 pixels, with white background and the coordinates of the vertices should be scaled to fit in the 398x398 central part of the image, while preserving the original aspect ratio.
+The image is of 400x400 pixels, with white background and the coordinates of the vertices are scaled to fit in the 398x398 central part of the image, while preserving the original aspect ratio.

 ### Operators
 `*` represents the intersection of two polygons.